nextstrain/seasonal-cov/229e/phylogenetic/README.md

 # Phylogenetic

 !!
-This part made by Katie!!
+This part made by Katie, so things are probably wrong/inefficient!!

 This workflow uses metadata and sequences to produce one or multiple [Nextstrain datasets][] that can be visualized in Auspice.